rchain/rchain/comm/README.md

 #### Bootstrapping

-By default, the node will not attempt to bootstrap into any other network and so will create a brand new network with only the one
+By default, the node will not attempt to bootstrap into any other network and so will create a brand new network with only the one node sitting there, waiting for other nodes to contact it.
+Giving the argument

 ```
 --bootstrap rnode://RChainAuthoritativeBootstrapNode@216.83.154.106:30012
 ```

+will cause the new node to attempt to attach to the test net.
+There is nothing special about this node beyond the name: any node in the network can be used for bootstrapping, but the above node is the most likely to be up.

 #### Host and Port

-The system attempts to guess an good IP address and UDP port that other nodes can use to communicate with this one.
-If it does not guess a usable pair, they may be specified on the command line using the `--host` and `--port` options:
+The system tries to guess a good IP address and a reasonable UDP port that other nodes can use to communicate with this one.
+If it does not guess a usable pair, they may be specified on the command line using the `--host` and `--port`
+options:

 ```
---host 1.2.3.4 --port 30304 --bootstrap rnode://ace40ebca0924eb797bb69dfda04f5d9@216.83.154.106:30012
+--host 1.2.3.4 --port 30304 --bootstrap rnode://RChainAuthoritativeBootstrapNode@216.83.154.106:30012
 ```

 By default it uses UDP port 30304.
 This is also how more than one node may be run on a single machine: just pick